stilihristov/Strand/README.md

 **Year:** 2079
 **Concept:** Entomo-Agriculture & Subterranean Living

-[cite_start]By 2079, the once-fertile Po Valley has succumbed to hyper-aridity, turning the region into a steppe[cite: 26, 40].
-"Sub-Terra" proposes a survivalist evolution of the region's historical silk industry. [cite_start]Instead of farming silkworms for luxury, the settlement farms resilient insects (crickets, mealworms) for protein[cite: 29].
+By 2079, the once-fertile Po Valley has succumbed to hyper-aridity, turning the region into a steppe[cite: 26, 40].
+"Sub-Terra" proposes a survivalist evolution of the region's historical silk industry. [cite_start]Instead of farming silkworms for luxury, the settlement farms resilient insects (crickets, mealworms) for protein.

-To survive surface temperatures reaching 50°C, the architecture colonizes the subsurface. [cite_start]Living quarters are buried 3 meters deep, utilizing the earth's thermal mass to maintain a stable 18°C, while "Solar Chimneys" and "Lightcores" pierce the crust to provide passive ventilation and natural light[cite: 44, 198].
+To survive surface temperatures reaching 50°C, the architecture colonizes the subsurface.Living quarters are buried 3 meters deep, utilizing the earth's thermal mass to maintain a stable 18°C, while "Solar Chimneys" and "Lightcores" pierce the crust to provide passive ventilation and natural light.

 ## 💻 Why GitHub for Architecture?
-Architecture is often seen as a static visual discipline, but **Sub-Terra** treats the city as a biological algorithm.
+Architecture is often seen as a static visual discipline, but *Strand** treats the city as a biological algorithm.
 I am using GitHub to manage the **Python scripts** that generate the settlement's morphology.

-This repository hosts the generative logic used in Rhino/Grasshopper, allowing for:
+This repository hosts the generative logic used in Rhino/Grasshopper.

-1.  [cite_start]**Algorithmic Zoning:** The settlement is not drawn manually but generated via a "Genetic Code" of clustering ratios (1 Gathering Hub : 4 Living Units : 15 Production Units)[cite: 138].
-2.  **Temporal Simulation:** The code simulates the expansion of the settlement over decades.
-3.  **Parametric Adaptation:** By treating the masterplan as code, I can instantly update complex systems—such as the **"Cellular Drainage Strategy"**—without redrawing thousands of lines.

-### 🐍 Key Script: `settlement_generator.py`
+### 🐍 Key Script: `cluster_logic.py`
 The core of this repository is a Python script for Rhino/Grasshopper that automates the layout of the underground clusters.

 **Recent Updates:**